jolie/website/www/downloads.md

 The ant script will automatically build and install Jolie for you.
 The default is to install in `/opt/jolie`, but the installation parameters can be controlled by editing `buildconfig/config.properties`.

 A Jolie launcher script will be put in `/usr/local/bin` (this parameter is configurable in `buildconfig/config.properties`, too).
+Remember to follow the on-screen instructions at the end of the installation procedure.

 ### <a id="windows"></a>On Windows